Christian Kirk Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Against the Seahawks, Kirk has averaged 29.5 receiving yards per game in his six career matchups, 33.0 fewer than his over/under for Sunday's game.
+- In his six matchups against the Seahawks, Kirk's 29.5 receiving yards average is 33.0 less than his over/under for Sunday's game (62.5).

-- In six matchups versus the Seahawks, Kirk has had a TD catch once (including multiple scores in that game).
+- Kirk has caught a touchdown pass against the Seahawks once, and had multiple TDs in that game.

-- The 282.9 passing yards the Seahawks yield per game makes them the NFL's 31st-ranked pass defense this season.
+- This week Kirk will face the NFL's 31st-ranked pass defense (282.9 yards allowed per game).

 Recent Performances

-- Kirk put together a 79-yard performance against the Cowboys last week on six catches while being targeted nine times.
+- In last week's matchup with the Cowboys, Kirk grabbed six passes for 79 yards while being targeted nine times.

-- Kirk has put up 221 yards over his last three games (73.7 per game) with one touchdown, hauling in 22 passes on 30 targets.
+- Over his last three outings, Kirk has 221 receiving yards on 22 receptions (30 targets), with one touchdown, averaging 73.7 yards per game.

 Kirk's Arizona Teammates